SachJbp/TextDecepter/README.md

 # Hard-Label-Black-Box-Attack-on-NLP
-Hard Label Black Box attack on NLP
+TextDecepter: Hard Label Black Box attack on NLP

 Follow the steps to run the attack algorithm